nforgeio/neonKUBE/Images/metricbeat/README.md

 You may may modify these behaviors by creating a derived image, modifying the `/metricbeat.yml.sh` configuration script and then redeploying the cluster's **neon-log-metricbeat** containers as described below.

+NOTE: Although it would be nice to run Metricbeat as a Docker service, that doesn't work because it has to run on the host network.

 # Environment Variables

 * **ELASTICSEARCH_URL** (*optional*) is URL of the Elasticsearch cluster where the metrics are to be persisted.
 The container will send these to the neonCLUSTER's Elasticsearch log storage cluster by default.